Kenny Robinson (American football)

-Kenneth Robinson Jr. (born January 8, 1999) is an American professional football safety for the Birmingham Stallions of the United Football League (UFL).
-He played college football at West Virginia, and previously played for the St. Louis BattleHawks of the XFL and the Carolina Panthers of the National Football League (NFL).
+Kenneth Robinson Jr. (born January 8, 1999) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.
+He played in the NFL for the Carolina Panthers.
+He also played for the St. Louis BattleHawks of the XFL.

 Early life

 Robinson grew up in Wilkinsburg, Pennsylvania, and began his high school career as a freshman at Central Catholic before transferring to University Prep.
 His junior season was derailed by a leg injury.
 After the season, Robinson transferred to Imani Christian Academy for his senior year.
 He was named PIAA all-state 1A first-team as a defensive back.
 A 3-star recruit, Robinson committed to West Virginia over offers from Virginia Tech, Iowa State, Toledo, Temple, Cincinnati and Pittsburgh.

 College career

-Robinson mainly played safety for the West Virginia Mountaineers after playing cornerback for several games as a freshman.
+Robinson mainly played safety for the Mountaineers at West Virginia University after playing cornerback for several games as a freshman.
 He returned an interception 94 yards for a touchdown against Texas as a freshman and made the game-saving pick versus Kansas State.
 Robinson had 123 tackles and 7 interceptions, two of which were returned for a defensive touchdown, in his two-year college career.
 He was named to the First-team All-Big 12 Conference after his sophomore season.
 Robinson was expelled from West Virginia after a student code of conduct violation involving academic fraud.
 He initially entered the transfer portal in June 2019, but ultimately decided to join the XFL to provide for his family's immediate needs.
 Robinson's ambitious professional move was praised as "trailblazing" by USA Today.